Claudiomics/azure-database-migration/README.md

 ## 1. Introduction

 Welcome to my Multinational Retail Data Centralisation Project!

 This README.md outlines the process of setting up a cloud-based database system on Microsoft Azure, showcasing my skills in this cloud-based technology.
-This project entails creating an Azure Virtual Machine (VM) and restoring a database before migrating the database and simulating a disataer recovery for data loss. [fill in more later]
+This project entails creating an Azure Virtual Machine (VM) and restoring a database before migrating the database and simulating a disataer recovery for data loss.

-__Why MS Azure?
-List pros. touch on cons?__
+I have included a brief description and analysis of each section before delving into the step-by-step process I took to achieve this project.

 ## 2. Production Environment Setup

-__general info about this stage__

 In a production environment, a database can be established and made available for client presentation.
 On the other hand, the development environment serves as an isolated space where developers can test and create new features.
 These are only transferred to the production environment after testing to ensure functionality and prevent accidental data loss.